-3.5.5 Benchmarks
+3.5.2 Benchmarks

 After researching benchmarks for our boards of interest, some very clear results emerged.
 One enthusiast, David Hunt ran four sysbench tests on five boards, three of which we are interested in.
 He covers the Raspberry Pi 1 B+, Raspberry Pi2 B, BeagleBone Black, Intel Edison, and Imagination MIPS Creator C120.
 The first figure shows the specs for each of these microprocessors.
+Figure 3.5.2a shows the specifications for various microprocessors below.